alpacahq/alpaca-trade-api-python/README.md

 conn.run()
 ```

+## API Document

+The HTTP API document is located in https://docs.alpaca.markets/

 ## Authentication

-The API requires API key ID and secret key, which you can obtain from the
+The Alpaca API requires API key ID and secret key, which you can obtain from the
 web console after you sign in.
 You can give them to the initializers of
 `REST` or `StreamConn` as arguments, or set up environment variables as
 follows.